 We usually have a fire and cast the poles out with a sliver of hot dog on the hook, and I’ve caught plenty of channel catfish using this method and promise that hot dogs work just fine for catfishing.

-How do we Keep The Hot Dog on The Hook?
+How to Keep The Hot Dog on The Hook?
+2 Methods

 I’m kidding about the drinking.
 Well sort of.
 It’s obviously going to be a bit more difficult to effectively rig your hook with hot dogs if you have tossed a few too many back already.